-There are no toilets on a boat, only heads.
-If your skipper tells you to go and clean the head, getting out the shampoo won’t do you any good…
+The head is the toilet on a boat.
+If your skipper tells you to go and clean the head, getting out the shampoo won’t do you any good!

 The navigation station is usually a chart table and a console with mysterious instruments like radios, switchboards, and complicated electronics.
 This is where adventures are planned and the skipper’s favorite seat onboard.

 The bilge is a space in the bottom of the hull where water collects and sometimes a storage space for all sorts of things.
 It usually contains a bilge pump to pump out water that finds its way into the boat in various places.